nickcharles/Spool/README.md

 Modular

 - Only need one or two functions?
 Take them.
-String++ was built with this in mind, so every function is written entirely independent from the rest of the library.
+StringPP was built with this in mind, so every function is written entirely independent from the rest of the library.

 Documentation

 ```C++
 bool spp_contains(const std::string& input, const std::string& phrase)
 ```
-Returns true if input contains phrase
+Returns true if the input string contains phrase

 ```C++
 bool spp_startsWith(const std::string& input, const std::string& phrase)
 ```
-Returns true if input starts with phrase
+Returns true if the input string starts with phrase

 ```C++
 bool spp_startsWith(const std::string& input, const std::string& phrase, int offset)
 ```
-Returns true if input starts with phrase at offset
+Returns true if the input string starts with phrase at offset

 ```C++
 bool spp_startsWithIgnoreCase(std::string& input, std::string& phrase)
 ```
-Returns true if input starts with phrase, ignores case
+Returns true if the input string starts with phrase, ignores case

 ```C++
 bool spp_startsWithIgnoreCase(std::string& input, std::string& phrase, int offset)
 ```
-Returns true if input starts with phrase at offset, ignores case
+Returns true if the input string starts with phrase at offset, ignores case

 ```C++
 bool spp_endsWith(const std::string& input, const std::string& phrase)
 ```
-Returns true if input ends with phrase
+Returns true if the input string ends with phrase

 ```C++
 bool spp_endsWith(const std::string& input, const std::string& phrase, int offset)
 ```
-Returns true if input ends with phrase at offset from back
+Returns true if the input string ends with phrase at offset from back

 ```C++
 bool spp_endsWithIgnoreCase(std::string& input, std::string& phrase)
 ```
-Returns true if input ends with phrase, ignores case
+Returns true if the input string ends with phrase, ignores case

 ```C++
 bool spp_endsWithIgnoreCase(std::string& input, std::string& phrase, int offset)
 ```
-Returns true if input ends with phrase at offset from back
+Returns true if the input string ends with phrase at offset from back

 ```C++
 bool spp_equalsIgnoreCase(const std::string& first, const std::string& second)
 ```
-Returns true if first and second are the same, ignoring case
+Returns true if the strings first and second are the same, ignoring case

 ```C++
 void spp_replace(std::string& input, const std::string& old, const std::string& replacement)
 ```
-Returns a copy of input with every instance of old replaced with replacement
+Returns a copy of the input string with every instance of old replaced with replacement

 ```C++
 void spp_replaceFirst(std::string& input, const std::string& old, const std::string& replacement)
 ```
-Returns a copy of input with first instance of old replaced with replacement
+Returns a copy of the input string with the first instance of old replaced with replacement

 ```C++
 void spp_replaceLast(std::string& input, const std::string& old, const std::string& replacement)
 ```
-Returns a copy of input with last instance of old replaced with replacement
+Returns a copy of the input string with the last instance of old replaced with replacement

 ```C++
 void spp_toLowerCase(std::string& input)
 ```
-Returns a copy of the string in lower case
+Returns a copy of the input string in lower case

 ```C++
 void spp_toUpperCase(std::string& input)
 ```
-Returns a copy of the string in upper case
+Returns a copy of the input string in upper case

 ```C++
 void spp_trimWhitespace(std::string& input)
 ```
-Returns a copy of the string with leading and trailing whitespace trimmed
+Returns a copy of the input string with leading and trailing whitespace trimmed